P0171Sensors

 Typical cost

-MAF sensor cleaning is often free
+MAF sensor cleaning: free (DIY spray)

 What this code means